orra-dev/orra/README.md

 - Report a bug or request a feature by creating an [issue](https://github.com/orra-dev/orra/issues/new?template=bug-report-feature-request.yml)
 - Start a [discussion](https://github.com/orra-dev/orra/discussions) about your ideas or questions

+## Telemetry

+See [TELEMETRY.md](./docs/telemetry.md) for details on what is collected and how to opt out.

 ## License